Bhawanrao Shriniwasrao Pant Pratinidhi: Life

 Bhawanrao Shriniwasrao was born to Shriniwasrao Parashuram "Anna Sahib" (7th Raja of Aundh) on 24 October 1868 in a Deshastha Brahmin family.
 He studied at Satara High School and completed his Bachelor of Arts in Deccan College of University of Bombay in Pune.
 He ascended the throne as the Raja of Aundh State on 4 November 1909, after the British deposed the previous ruler over a plot to assassinate an advisor sent by them and considered Bhwanrao to be the most suitable successor owing to his educational qualifications.
-Although Balasaheb was not a scholar, he was avid reader and his Sanskrit was tolerably good.
+Although Balasaheb was not a scholar, he was avid reader and his Sanskrit was good.
 He worked as Chief Secretary to his father from 1895–1901 in order to learn the Administration of the State.

+He died on 13 April 1951, at the St. George Hospital in Bombay.

 Aundh Experiment

 The Aundh Experiment was an early test of village-level self-government initiated by Balasaheb.
 Unusual at that time, he relinquished most of his powers as a ruler of a princely state to his populace in 1938 on his seventieth birthday.
 This declaration was followed up by the adoption of a Swaraj (self-rule) Constitution in January 1939, formulated in consultation with Mahatma Gandhi and Maurice Frydman.
 For Gandhi, Aundh’s small, rural base suggested the possibilities of testing his cherished idea of gram-rajya or village republics; broadly, this idea entailed treating the village as an autonomous and self-sufficient administrative and economic unit.